Get In Shape And Get Your Portfolio Growing With Nautilus

 Conclusion

-Even in a market that is nearing all time highs, it is still possible to find value you if you know where to look.
-It doesn't have to be complicated and screening out companies that don't meet your expectations of growth and profitability is a good place to start.
+Even in a market that is nearing all-time highs, it is still possible to find value if you know where to look.
+It doesn't have to be complicated, and screening out companies that don't meet your expectations of growth and profitability is a good place to start.
 That's how I found Nautilus.

 This stock is priced cheaply for the growth potential.
 Even if the economy were to take a turn for the worse, the company is well positioned with $59 million cash on hand and only $68 million in debt.
 Will a downturn in the economy change the trend for better health and fitness in the U.S.?
-No. Consumers may reduce spending on gyms and fitness equipment temporarily but this will not change the long-term trend.
+No. Consumers may reduce spending on gyms and fitness equipment temporarily, but this will not change the long-term trend.

 I bought shares last week at $15.90.
 If you are looking for a small-cap growth company in the consumer discretionary space, Nautilus is a BUY.